senseshift/senseshift-firmware/README.md

 This firmware is licensed under [GPL-3.0](./LICENSE).
 Please see the [LICENSE](./LICENSE) file for details.

-OpenHaptics are not affiliated with bHaptics.
+SenseShift are not affiliated with bHaptics.
 All brands and trademarks belong to their respective owners.
-OpenHaptics is not a bHaptics-approved software, nor is it associated with bHaptics.
+SenseShift is not a bHaptics-approved software, nor is it associated with bHaptics.